-This property was originally part of an 80 acre piece homesteaded by John McCormack from the USA government when Abraham Lincoln was president in 1861.
-It was listed in the abstract as a military bounty patent land transaction on July 1st 1861.
+What is now Ames Farm was once part of an 80 acre piece homesteaded by John McCormack from the government when Abraham Lincoln was President.
+It was listed in the abstract as a military bounty patent land transaction on July 1, 1861.
 The current farmstead, now 7 acres, was split off in 1885 for $75.00.